raphink/narcissus/README.md

 Narcissus
 =========

-This go package aims provides reflection for the Augeas library.
+This go package aims to provide reflection for the Augeas library.

 ## Example